squid-cache/squid-cache.github.io/BzrInstructions.rst

 bzr send -oYourFeatureName.merge
 }}}

-Then manually email the file '''YourFeatureName.merge''' as an attachment to squid-dev mailing list.
+Then manually email the file '''!YourFeatureName.merge''' as an attachment to squid-dev mailing list.

 It's also possible to cherrypick what to send using the -r option.
 See {{{bzr help revisionspec}}} for details